Bug report #8943

 IMO, it's a an acceptable default behavior.
 That said, Inkscape does seem to take into consideration the border thickness when aligning / snapping items together along edges.
 Is there a need for a configuration checkbox here?
 Or should Inkscape behavior (considering thickness at all times) but applied?

-#4 Updated by Mathieu Pellerin - nIRV about 6 years ago
+#4 Updated by Mathieu Pellerin - nIRV almost 8 years ago

 actually the more I think about it the more I believe frame thickness should be taken into account on all snapping scenarios.